 Learn about how the Ministry of Government Relations provides programs and services related to Saskatchewan’s municipal and First Nations governments, as well as First Nations, Métis and northern affairs.

 The Ministry of Health is focused on putting patients' needs first.
 Information and services available through this ministry include: health card applications and changes, information on surgical wait times, emergency medical services, prescription drug plans, flu information and services for people with disabilities or long-term illnesses.

-Find out how the Ministry of Highways manages Saskatchewan’s network of highways and infrastructure.
-It manages Saskatchewan’s Highway Hotline, ensuring Saskatchewan people, the trucking industry, and visitors to our province have information on highway construction, road closures, and road conditions.
+Find out how the Ministry of Highways manages Saskatchewan’s network of highways.
+The ministry manages the Highway Hotline, ensuring Saskatchewan people, the trucking industry and visitors to our province have information on highway construction, road closures and road conditions.

-The Ministry of Justice is responsible for Saskatchewan’s justice system, including Corrections and Policing.
-Other key information or services available include: child support, commissioner for oaths or notary public, landlords and tenants, marriage commissioners and licenses and licensing for private investigators or security guards.
+The Ministry of Justice and Attorney General is responsible for Saskatchewan’s justice system.
+Key information or services available include: child support, commissioner for oaths or notary public, landlords and tenants, marriage commissioners and licences, and licensing for private investigators or security guards.

 The Ministry of Parks, Culture and Sport is responsible for Saskatchewan’s provincial parks, preservation of heritage and culture and participation in sport.
-Visit Government House or the Royal Saskatchewan Museum.
+Visit our provincial parks or the Royal Saskatchewan Museum.
 Learn about why Saskatchewan is the best place to live, work and play by following the Saskatchewanderer.